We created this Rust Cheat Sheet initially for students of Jayson Lennon's Rust Bootcamp - Rust Programming: The Complete Developer's Guide.

 Lifetimes allow specifying to the compiler that some data already exists.
 This allows creation of structures containing borrowed data or to return borrowed data from a function.

-// Use lifetimes to indicate borrowed data stored in structures.
+Explain // Use lifetimes to indicate borrowed data stored in structures.

 // Both structures and enumerations can have multiple lifetimes.